kaffarell/snoopy/README.md

  2. WITHOUT snoopy:
     - Bridge has NO neighbor entry for 192.168.1.10
     - FRR doesn't advertise 192.168.1.10 via EVPN
-    - Other nodes don't know about this VM (and will flood packets to all other Nodes)
+    - Other nodes don't know about the VM's IP (and send an arp request, even though they already have the MAC-Address)
     - So: frames skip the "bridge" and go directly from "VM interface" to "VXLAN interface"